Injured or Assaulted at Santa’s Enchanted Forest [Who’s Liable?]

 Injuries among theme park visitors occur year round and holiday theme park venues are no exception to injuries.
 In 2017, the United States Consumer Product Safety Commission (CPSC) reported nearly 43,405 people were injured by attractions in theme parks and carnivals.
 Children aged 0 to 14 were among the most injured with an injury total of more than 26,000 with the highest number of injuries in the 5-14 range.
 For those over the age of 15, injuries numbered more than 17,000.
 These injuries are the result of a variety of causes and the most common are included here,

 Carbon monoxide, used in fog machines in and around a theme park can also result in injuries, often in fun houses and other indoor attractions.
 If ventilation fails to perform properly, carbon monoxide poisoning can occur.
-Fog machines which run continually can also leave slippery spots and result in slip and fall injuries.
+Fog machines that run continually can also leave slippery spots and result in slip-and-fall injuries.

 If you or a loved one have been injured while visiting Santa’s Enchanted Forest, contact the experienced amusement park injury lawyers at SteinLaw Injury Lawyers today